 All of us at African Portfolio love spending time in Cape Town.
 There are always new restaurants to discover, new tours to try, sights to see, and hotels to check out.
-Both Diane and Yvette were in Cape Town recently, and were reminded of how much they like certain hotels just a little more than others!
+Diane, Susan and Anouk were in Cape Town recently, and were reminded of how much they like certain hotels just a little more than others!
 So we thought it would be fun to share our favorite accommodation options when visiting Cape Town.

 Of course there are many more we highly recommend as much depends on the time of year, and what our clients are tastes are.
 But we believe you can’t really go wrong with the following ….